 As I previously stated, this was far from the first study of coffee and PCa.
-The authors noted that while the earliest research was inconclusive, more recent studies have found the same connection.4 There was another meta-analysis from 2014 that looked at all the studies the researchers were able to locate up to June 2013.5
+There was another meta-analysis from 2014 that looked at all the studies the researchers were able to locate up to June 2013.4

 Investigating the potential implications

-The 2021 study says, “Coffee improves glucose metabolism, decreases concentrations of plasma insulin and insulin-like growth factor-1, has anti-inflammatory and antioxidant effects, and affects sex hormone levels, all of which may play roles in the initiation, development and progression of prostate cancer.”1,8 They are citing many of the same fundamental elements.
+The 2021 study says, “Coffee improves glucose metabolism, decreases concentrations of plasma insulin and insulin-like growth factor-1, has anti-inflammatory and antioxidant effects, and affects sex hormone levels, all of which may play roles in the initiation, development and progression of prostate cancer.”1

 Yet, where is the call to investigate how these elements may be harnessed to help men avoid PCa or the worst of PCa, without having to spend the whole day drinking coffee and enduring any non-PCa-related negative health effects that may entail?

-They fall back again on replicating the findings of the last decade.
-This is especially frustrating, given the research finding that coffee reduces the risk of other cancers as well.10
+They fall back again on replicating the findings of the last decade, which is especially frustrating.

-This statement mirrors what I said above and further reinforces the need for researchers to move to see if the potentially beneficial components of coffee can be utilized independently to reduce the overall risk of prostate cancer or its most severe forms, as well as the risk of recurrence for those unlucky enough to already have had to live through it.
+This all further reinforces the need for researchers to move to see if the potentially beneficial components of coffee can be utilized independently to reduce the overall risk of prostate cancer or its most severe forms, as well as the risk of recurrence for those unlucky enough to already have had to live through it.